adalkiran/webrtc-nuts-and-bolts/docs/05-DTLS-HANDSHAKE.md

 * Cookie: Randomly generated 20 bytes.
 But in first flight, first ClientHello's Cookie is empty.
 The second one will come not empty, we will discuss further.
 * SessionID: We didn't use this data, pass empty array, at least in this project.
 * CipherSuiteIDs: Each party has implemented and supported a set of [Cipher Suite](https://en.wikipedia.org/wiki/Cipher_suite)s, in DTLS and TLS each of them coded with uint16 constant value.
-With this information, the client informs us "I support these cipher suites, choose one of them which you support too, then we can continue using it".
+With this information, the client informs us "I support these cipher suites, choose one of them which you support too, then we can continue using it."
 <br>
 A "Cipher Suite" is a set of algorithms, usually consists of a key exchange algorithm, a hash algorithm and signature/authentication algorithm.
 You can find cipher suites and values [here](https://www.rfc-editor.org/rfc/rfc8422.html#section-6), and our only one supported cipher suite constant at [backend/src/dtls/ciphersuites.go](../backend/src/dtls/ciphersuites.go).
 * CompressionMethodIDs: We only support Uncompressed mode with value zero.
 * Extensions: Client can send a list of extension data with the ClientHello message.
 Some of them which we support:
     * UseExtendedMasterSecret: In encryption, we use a "master secret".
 Each party generates their own "master secret" and don't share it with others.
 There are some ways to generate it, a standard way and an extended way.
-We will discuss about this, but if ClientHello contains an UseExtendedMasterSecret extension, it means "the client uses extended master secret generation, you should use it too".
+We will discuss about this, but if ClientHello contains a UseExtendedMasterSecret extension, it means "the client uses extended master secret generation method, you should use it too".
     * SupportedEllipticCurves (Supported Groups): Elliptic curve types that the client supports.
-We suuport only X25519.
+We support only X25519.
 You can find further NamedCurve types [here](https://www.rfc-editor.org/rfc/rfc8422.html#section-5.1.1), and our only one supported Curve constant (X25519) at [backend/src/dtls/ciphersuites.go](../backend/src/dtls/ciphersuites.go).
-    * SupportedPointFormats: We only used "Uncompressed" value
+    * SupportedPointFormats: We only will use "Uncompressed" value
-    * UseSRTP: In unencrypted way, the media streaming made with [RTP (Real-time Transport Protocol)](https://en.wikipedia.org/wiki/Real-time_Transport_Protocol) without any encryption.
-But WebRTC mandates using an encryption mechanism while transportation.
+    * UseSRTP: In an unencrypted way, the media streaming is made with [RTP (Real-time Transport Protocol)](https://en.wikipedia.org/wiki/Real-time_Transport_Protocol) without any encryption.
+But WebRTC mandates using an encryption mechanism in transportation.
 If RTP packets are encrypted and authenticated, we call it [SRTP (Secure Real-time Transport Protocol)](https://en.wikipedia.org/wiki/Secure_Real-time_Transport_Protocol).
     <br>
     This extension contains IDs of SRTP Protection Profiles which the client supports.
 We support only SRTPProtectionProfile_AEAD_AES_128_GCM.
 You can find further SRTP Protection profile types [here](https://www.iana.org/assignments/srtp-protection/srtp-protection.xhtml), and our only one supported profile constant (AEAD_AES_128_GCM) at [backend/src/dtls/ciphersuites.go](../backend/src/dtls/ciphersuites.go).